United States Army Counterintelligence Command: Overview

-ACI Command or "ACIC" is one of only three DoD CI entities designated by the Office of the Under Secretary of Defense for Intelligence and Security, as a "Military Department CI Organization" or "MDCO."
-The other two DoD MDCO's are the Department of the Air Force Office of Special Investigations (OSI) and the Naval Criminal Investigative Service (NCIS).
-As an MDCO, Special Agents of ACI (through ACIC) are recognized federal law enforcement officers tasked with conducting national security criminal investigations in conjunction with other CI activities.
+ACI Command or "ACIC" is the one organization in the Army that has a sole mission of counterintelligence although it is not yet specifically designated by the Office of the Under Secretary of Defense for Intelligence and Security, as a "Military Department CI Organization" or "MDCO" (likely due to the applicable DoD Instruction not receiving a revision since ACIC stood up).
+The MDCO for the Army is currently defined more broadly as simply Army Counterintelligence (ACI), despite ACIC having the bulk of the CI mission and being the only "full-spectrum" CI entity within the Department of the Army.
+The Navy and Air Force have specific organizations designated as DoD MDCO's: Department of the Air Force Office of Special Investigations (OSI) and the Naval Criminal Investigative Service (NCIS).
+Special Agents of ACI have full law enforcement authority within its military jurisdiction associated with its counterintelligence mission which includes conducting national security criminal investigations in conjunction with other CI activities.
 Other CI entities within the DoD not recognized as MDCOs, such as Marine Corps Counterintelligence and the Defense Counterintelligence and Security Agency (DCSA) have no direct criminal investigative mission and therefore are designated only as "intelligence" or "security" organizations; although they may assist in such investigations in a non-law enforcement capacity as authorized by Executive Order 12333 and applicable regulations.

 ACI Special Agents are U.S. Army personnel, either military or civilian, who are trained and appointed to conduct CI investigations and operations for the U.S. Army and DoD.
-As federal law enforcement officers, they are issued badges and credentials and have apprehension authority under the Uniform Code of Military Justice with regards to U.S. Army Service Members and certain civilians in overseas environments.
+To enable their law enforcement role federal law enforcement, they are issued badges and credentials and have apprehension authority under the Uniform Code of Military Justice with regards to U.S. Army Service Members and certain civilians in overseas environments.
 On 23 December 2024 the Fiscal Year (FY) 2025 National Defense Authorization Act (NDAA) was signed into law, becoming Public Law 118-159.
-The FY25 NDAA authorized a change to 10 USC 7377 that now grants civilian ACI Special Agents additional Federal Law Enforcement Authority under U.S. Code to make/execute arrests and serve warrants pertaining to civilian or service member investigative subjects.
+The FY25 NDAA authorized a change to 10 USC 7377 which expands civilian ACIC Special Agents' existing Federal Law Enforcement Authority and provides statutory authority under U.S. Code to make/execute arrests and serve warrants pertaining to civilian or service member investigative subjects.